 Hubspot’s research points at social media as a major lead source for B2B marketing:

 When we talk B2B, the first social media channel that comes to mind is Linkedin.
 It also stands out in effectiveness when it comes to B2B lead generation.
 Showcase pages, advanced search, search saves, search groups are all effective strategies to build B2B in Linkedin.
 These methods allow you to sift through the sheer number of contacts and establish the group that is to be targeted, based on industry, location and a number of other criteria.
 Then, you can reach them in Linkedin or switch to Facebook and present your content there.
-As mentioned earlier, this allows you to build a lot of awareness with a limited budget.
+As mentioned earlier, this allows you to build a lot of awareness with a limited budget by using the most popular marketing tactics in B2B.

 The nature of webinars is to gather people interested in a certain topic, which makes them an excellent place to meet your target audience.
 Emarketer’s report, based on Webmarketing123’s data shows that even though webinars are more effective in a B2C setting, they are still among the most popular marketing tactics in B2B: